 This complementary aspect of the male-female dynamic is further emphasized when examining various cultures and historical contexts.
 Throughout history, societies have assigned different roles to men and women based on their strengths and weaknesses.
 In some cultures, women have held positions of power, while in others, they have taken on more supportive roles.
 Despite these variations, the underlying principle of complementarity between the sexes remains constant.

-The role of a servant is to follow orders, while a helper’s role is to provide what is lacking.
+The role of a servant is to obey and follow orders, while a helper’s role is to provide what is lacking.
 Help is sought when one lacks the necessary skills or knowledge to complete a task independently, which is why we rely on experts such as mechanics, lawyers, and physicians.
 This concept of a helper extends beyond the realm of professional expertise, as it also applies to emotional, mental, and spiritual support.
 In the context of marriage, this type of support is invaluable, as it allows both partners to grow and flourish in their respective roles.

 In addition to servant leadership, mutual submission is a vital component of a healthy relationship.
 Ephesians 5:21 states, “Submit to one another out of reverence for Christ.”
 This verse emphasizes the importance of reciprocity and mutual respect in relationships.
 It is not just about one partner submitting to the other, but both partners submitting to each other out of love and respect.
-This establishes a model for relationships that is based on equality, respect, and partnership without demolishing the need for a leader.
+This establishes a model for relationships that are based on equality, respect, and partnership without demolishing the need for a leader.
 In this context, the role of a helper becomes even more significant, as it highlights the importance of collaboration and cooperation between partners who help and serve one another out of mutual love and respect.

-[i] Ivory Simion, “The War Between Men and Women”, Xlibris, 2009.
+[1] Ivory Simion, “The War Between Men and Women”, Xlibris, 2009.
 Pg 20.